qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/content/curriculum.md

     * Does your chosen dataset have issues that need fixing?
 If not, explore Data Scenarios?

+* **Homework: think about how you could perform an analysis with your chosen dataset**
+    * Consider the other layers in QGreenland.
+How can you utlize them with your dataset to answer a question?
+    * Share your ideas with your group in the GitHub Discussions for your repository.

 ### Day 3

 #### Goals